PhoenixPan/JavaCookBook/Java.md

 Jack  -> name = "Jack"

 primitive defined locally (such as within methods) goes to stack.
-primitive defined as a part of an object goes to heap.
+primitive defined as a part of an object goes to heap. static variable goes to heap.

 # Array
 1. Occupies consecutive memory